punchplatform/starters/elastalert/README.md

 make docker-build
 ```

-Your custom code will be package with its dependencies as pex in docker using poetry.
+Your custom code will be packaged with its dependencies as pex in docker using poetry.

 ## Test